ni/systemlink-operations-handbook/handbook/FileService-MinIO/FileService-MinIO.md

 1. Follow the instructions from [the documentation on uploading files to S3](https://www.ni.com/documentation/de/systemlink/latest/data/uploading-files-to-amazon-s3) to configure the File Service.

-2. In addition to that, there are two undocumented settings required only when using MinIO.
+2. In addition to that, there are two additional settings required only when using MinIO.
 Add these settings to the JSON configuration file at `C:\ProgramData\National Instruments\Skyline\Config\FileIngestion.json`:

     - `S3BackEndServiceUrl`: Set this value to ip:port of your MinIO server
     - `S3ForcePathStyle`: Set this value to `True`